 Use company-approved devices – and ONLY those devices – that are properly protected and monitored to access company data; and if you just can’t help but take work home, let your IT department know so they can set you up with a SECURE way to work remotely – that is what we do for our clients.

-- Encrypt all of your personal and business data BEFORE you store it on a portable device such as USB or flash card so information can’t be accessed if you lose the device.
+- Encrypt all of your personal and business data BEFORE you store it on a portable device such as a USB or flashcard so information can’t be accessed if you lose the device.

-- Remember that USBs pose a special threat, because their risk isn’t just in the potential malicious files that may be stored on them, but also with malware that is built into the firmware, the core of how they work.
+- Remember that USBs pose a special threat because their risk isn’t just in the potentially malicious files that may be stored on them, but also with malware that is built into the firmware, the core of how they work.

-You should also talk to your employees and colleagues about safety and security of your business data.
-Lets consider portable devices, such as USB thumb drives, smartphones and tablets: they are a convenience, and a lot of people use it to share information.
+You should also talk to your employees and colleagues about the safety and security of your business data.
+Let’s consider portable devices, such as USB thumb drives, smartphones, and tablets: they are a convenience, and a lot of people use it to share information.
 A while ago Symantec conducted a survey, discovering that 62% of respondents believed transferring work documents to personal computers, tablets or smartphones was an acceptable practice.
-The majority of these files, are never deleted because employees underestimate the risks involved with keeping the data.
+The majority of these files are never deleted because employees underestimate the risks involved with keeping the data.

 Does your company rely on mobile devices?

-Call us 201-493-1414 or Request a Consultation today.
+Call us at (855) 551-7760 or Request a Consultation today.
 Let’s start a dialogue to make sure your business continuity is assured and your company data is safe and secure.

 Intelligent Business Continuity services from powersolution.com, a New Jersey local IT consulting and Computer Service company include remote tech support and on-site computer service visits, monitoring, and other aspects of Managed Services.
 We also offer Data Backup and Disaster Recovery services to businesses in New Jersey and local areas.

 Do you need tech support in NJ?
-Give as a call at 201-493-1414 and find out how we can reduce the total costs of asset ownership, eliminate your IT problems and the resulting downtime.
+Give us a call at (855) 551-7760 and find out how we can reduce the total costs of asset ownership, and eliminate your IT problems and the resulting downtime.